ax1/a1-server/README.md

 ### Logging

-By default no logging module is required (for better performance), but if any of the most popular logging systems (winston, bunyan, log4js, etc...) is a requirement, that logging component can be added in the configuration object.

-This way, a developer only needs to use the Logger class shipped with the server.
-If in the future, the real logger is replaced by a new one, no code changes are required, just set the new logger you want to use in the configuration object.
+There is a default built-in Logger tracing all requests and error responses into the console, so no need to use other logging systems.
+Anyway, if another Logger is preferred  (winston, bunyan, log4js, pino, etc...), this can be added into the configuration object before starting.
+This way, the log statements and the log imports do not need to be updated in the code when changing from one Logger to another.

 ```javascript
 // STEP-1 configure the Logger to use when starting the server